costajob/ruby-app-servers/README.md

 ### Thin
 [Thin](http://code.macournoyer.com/thin/) is a piece of software by Marc-André Cournoyer.
-Thin is the only application server that uses the [reactor-pattern](https://en.wikipedia.org/wiki/Reactor_pattern) to serve HTTP requests, being based on the Ruby [Eventmachine](https://github.com/eventmachine/eventmachine) library.
+Thin is the only application server to adopt the [reactor-pattern](https://en.wikipedia.org/wiki/Reactor_pattern) to serve HTTP requests, being based on the Ruby [Eventmachine](https://github.com/eventmachine/eventmachine) gem.
+It also includes a threads-pool model, but is marked as experimental.
-Thin also offers a cluster mode that spawn more workers by using a dedicated socket; unfortunately cluster mode does not include a load balancer (like Unicorn) and sockets run on a separate port.
-For this reason i only tested Thin single worker mode.
+Thin offers a cluster mode that spawn more workers by using a dedicated socket; unfortunately Thin clustering relies on an extrenal load balancer, thus being untestable in standalone mode.

 #### Bootstrap:
 ```
-bundle exec thin start -C config/thin.yml
+bundle exec thin start -p 9292 --threaded
 ```

 ### Passenger